A lot or a little?

 Is it any good?

-Masterfully animated to reflect the book's original drawings and set to beautifully crafted music, this enchanting adaptation is a great opportunity for parents to hit the couch with their kids and take in a truly wonderful story.
+This enchanting adaptation is masterfully animated to reflect the book's original drawings and set to beautifully crafted music.
+It offers a great opportunity for parents to hit the couch with their kids and take in a truly wonderful story.
 Based on the award-winning children's book by Julia Donaldson and Axel Scheffler, the show breathes life into these loved characters and teaches a lesson about not letting size intimidate you.
 The crafty mouse uses his smarts to escape the larger and more powerful animals, who fall for his tricks out of unfounded fear.

-There are some perilous scenes when the mouse envisions his own death at the hands of the animals, but other than that, it's perfectly suited -- and very entertaining -- for kids of all ages.
+There are some perilous scenes when the mouse envisions his own death at the hands of the animals, but other than that, The Gruffalo is perfectly suited -- and very entertaining -- for kids of all ages.

-Families can talk about the story.
+Families can talk about the story in The Gruffalo.
 Do you think Mouse was scared when he met the animals who wanted to eat him?
 Did he show his fear?
 How did he outsmart them?
 Were you surprised that they fell for his trick?

 Kids: How does the show compare to the book?
 Did you like the animation style?
 Were the characters like you imagined them?
 What other books would you like to see made into TV shows or movies?